BSW (Hons) - CK115

 The Honours Bachelor of Social Work (BSW) is a four-year, full-time programme that integrates university-based and agency-based learning in order to provide students with academic and professional learning opportunities to develop social work knowledge, skills and values.

 To be eligible for the award of the BSW degree a student will be required to have achieved 240 credits by obtaining 60 credits in each of First, Second, Third and Fourth BSW.
-A student may not register for more than 60 credits in one academic year.
+A student may not register for more than 60 credits in one academic year (or QQI equivalent in Year one of the BSW Tertiary Degree).

 Attendance

 The BSW Degree is a professional training programme accredited by the Health and Social Care Professionals Council (CORU).
 As a professional training programme, social work students are required to attend every class of each module (including fieldwork placements) unless unavoidably prevented from doing so.
-If a student's attendance falls below 80% in any module, he/she will be required to repeat that module before being allowed to proceed with their training.
-The Deputy President and Registrar, UCC will certify whether or not the student's attendance has been satisfactory on the basis of recommendations from the Head of the Department of Applied Social Studies.
+If a student's attendance falls below 80% in any module, he/she will be required to repeat that module.

 Leave of Absence